trevorcampbell/shortex/README.md

 ...without breaking original LaTeX commands so that users can employ as much or as little ShorTeX as they want.
 ShorTeX includes a few different categories of functionality towards this goal.
-Contributors to this package should be able to justify proposed inclusions based on the below guidelines.
+Contributors to this package should try to justify proposed inclusions based on the below guidelines (or propose different guidelines, of course!).

 ### Packages